May 4, 2022

 - Students are encouraged to make their housing request prior to arriving on campus.
 Requests include a single (additional cost) or double room, specific roommate, or for Campus Life to choose a compatible roommate.

-Steps are being taken to ensure safety is a priority with our dining hall service.
+Full dining hall services are available.
+Steps have been taken to ensure safety is a priority with our dining hall service.

 - Handwashing and sanitizing stations will be available.